 The CalWomenTech Leadership Teams -- groups made up of eight to ten technology faculty members, counselors and administrators -- created an annual retention success plan.
 Almost all college instructors (including adjuncts) underwent retention training and in many cases the strategies were implemented in the classroom right away.
 During the CalWomenTech Project, the colleges completed three retention plans each, selecting on average, five broad retention strategies to implement each year.

-The primary strategies in the Project -- chosen by the colleges themselves -- have been classroom strategies (e.g. appealing to female interests, a positive classroom environment, building block skills, etc.) versus traditional support strategies such as mentoring.
+The primary strategies in the Project -- chosen by the colleges themselves -- were classroom strategies (e.g. appealing to female interests, a positive classroom environment, building block skills, etc.) versus traditional support strategies such as mentoring.
 This is the reason they have impacted the retention of both women and men.
 If the colleges had chosen female-only support strategies (e.g. women in technology clubs) the data would not show such a positive impact on the retention of male students.

 The retention strategies implemented soon after the initial training by the colleges showing the biggest leaps in completion rates included: